A Lesson to Learn: My Size Inc. (MYSZ)

-My Size Inc. (NASDAQ:MYSZ) went up by 6.62% from its latest closing price compared to the recent 1-year high of $4.40.
-The company’s stock price has collected 8.21% of gains in the last five trading sessions.
+My Size Inc. (NASDAQ:MYSZ) went down by -6.21% from its latest closing price compared to the recent 1-year high of $4.40.
+The company’s stock price has collected 5.43% of gains in the last five trading sessions.
 Press Release reported on 01/07/21 that MySize Attending CES 2021 After Announcing Footwear Solution

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.